shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 <img data-src="{{ '/images/entanglement/score_equation.gif' | prepend: site.baseurl }}" alt="">

-# UI, AppStore, and others
+# The end result

-The end result of this coding exercise looks like at the very top of this post:
+The end result of this coding exercise looks like exactly as the one at the very top of this post:

 <img data-src="{{ '/images/entanglement/ios-screen1.png' | prepend: site.baseurl }}" alt="">

-During the course at the university, I was made to add a database, networking and a couple more views to the game _(to show that I did learn something during the course)_.
-But for the end-user, those are not necessary.
-I've added Facebook login, the local database of high scores and views for those.
-But at its core, the game does need some refactoring, which is what happening right now _(the code in this post does not strictly correspond to the one on a GitHub, but rather has major enhancements)_.
-Unless it is done - the game probably won't appear in the AppStore.
-But hopefully it will come to your phone once!